Jeep Cherokee: Fifth generation (KL; 2014)

 For the fifth generation, the Cherokee nameplate returned to North America as the vehicle was converted to a crossover and grew to midsize to make room for the Jeep Renegade below the Cherokee and Compass.
 It was introduced for the 2014 model year at the 2013 New York International Auto Show, with sales starting in November 2013.
 The Cherokee is the first Jeep vehicle to be built on the Fiat Compact/Compact U.S. Wide platform, co-developed by Chrysler and Fiat.

 The Cherokee has a highway fuel economy rating of 31 mpgu.s. and a 45% better fuel economy rating than the Liberty/Cherokee it replaced.

-The front end was updated for the 2018 model year, and a new 2.0 L turbo engine became available, rated with 270 hp and 295 lb·ft of torque.
+The Cherokee was facelifted for the 2018 model year, and a new 2.0 L turbo engine became available, rated with 270 hp and 295 lb·ft of torque.
 The other engines included the 3.2 L V6 and 2.4 L inline-four.

 For the 2021 model year, Jeep added more standard comfort and convenience features on each trim, as well as introduced the Latitude Lux and related 80th Anniversary trims.

 The Jeep Cherokee assembly was at the Belvidere Assembly Plant in Belvidere, Illinois, until 28 February 2023.